jamf/JamfMigrator/README.md

 **v5.0.3**

 * Provide additional logging around icon migration.
-Slight change in process.
+Slight change in process (issue #46).
 * Better handling of Jamf Pro API (UAPI) calls.
 * Use encoding different than what the Jamf server uses for the ampersand in the name of a macOS configuration profile (issue #45).